dwanderton/adventures-in-appshybrids-for-the-amateur/post.md

 I started making apps by hand-coding HTML, CSS and JS and using PhoneGap Build to deploy them to Android and iOS.

 I just want to make a note here about platforms.
 I build for Android and iOS and not Windows Mobile only because when I started the information about the requirements was anything but clear.
 It was so frustrating trying to find out what I needed and so I just gave up.
-I believe this affected other people and it was just bad strategy by MicroSoft.
+I believe this affected other people and it was just bad strategy by Microsoft.

 My first attempts worked but they weren’t perfect.
 My code was okay but the phones didn’t want to play nice with my hand scripted tab menus that had their widths set at 33, 33 and 34% in CSS.
-Nothing was really respsonsive and I’m not a designer.
+Nothing was really responsive and I’m not a designer.
 I found jQuery and thought I was onto something big. jQuery, JavaScript, HTML, CSS — yes, these were made for each other!

 jQuery Mobile